In order to have a really good result Bitting a variety of Horses you have to have a good range of Snaffles and Dressage legal Snaffles to choose from

 A well-made and designed bit should be engineered to have release and reward built into the design so the riders hand can maintain a light rein contact and not have to constantly give away too much contact to compensate for the bit

-Face a friend and hold your hand up knuckles facing them Get them to place your horses bit around your hand and get them to pull the bit closed
+Get them to place your horses bit around your hand and get them to pull the bit closed

 Your hand represents your Horses lower jaw and your friends hands represent your hands on the end of the reins

-Face a friend and hold your hand up knuckles facing them Get them to place your horses bit around your hand and get them to pull the bit closed
+Get them to place your horses bit around your hand and get them to pull the bit closed

 Your hand represents your Horses lower jaw and your friends hands represent your hands on the end of the reins